What’s always working in the background, even when you don’t see it? Your heart! No wonder heart health is so important.

 With all the good things your ticker does for you, it deserves some TLC.
 That’s especially true given the risk of heart problems: Heart disease can happen when the heart gets damaged from clogged arteries or other heart conditions.
 Sadly, it’s the number one killer worldwide.

 Fortunately, simple day-to-day actions can reduce your risk for heart problems while providing all the other benefits of a healthy lifestyle, from improving your mood to fighting fatigue and more.
-So this year, resolve to be a little kinder to your heart with these easy heart health tips.
+So this year, resolve to be a little kinder to your heart, and improve your longevity in the process, with these easy health tips.

 Eat for a Healthy Heart